thejoshwolfe/yauzl/README.md

 These fields are of type `Buffer`, and represent variable-length bytes before being processed:
  * `fileNameRaw`
  * `extraFieldRaw`
- * `commentRaw`
+ * `fileCommentRaw`

-There are additional fields described below: `fileName`, `extraFields`, `comment`.
+There are additional fields described below: `fileName`, `extraFields`, `fileComment`.
-These are the `*Raw` fields above after going through some processing, such as UTF-8 decoding.
+These are the processed versions of the `*Raw` fields listed above.
 See their own sections below.
 (Note the inconsistency in pluralization of "field" vs "fields" in `extraField`, `extraFields`, and `extraFieldRaw`.
 Sorry about that.)